HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ## BERT Base and BERT Large Fine Tuning
-The following changes have been added to scripts & source:
+The following changes have been added to the scripts:

 Modifications to the example training scripts (finetuning/examples dir):
 1. Added Habana Device support(question-answering/run_squad.py)